International Humanitarian Law Moot

 2022 Scoresheet - Click here to access

-2019 Moot Problem- Click here to download.
+Exemplar Moot Problem (2019) - Click here to download.

 Exemplar Submissions- Click here to download.